 While it is possible to use layers alone to send all the input needed to an MMO, it would require a lot of complex button combinations and sequences you’d need to memorize.
 Menus can make things a lot easier, by instead assigning buttons to add/remove/control menus and then having the menus include a large number of commands.

-Each menu also counts as a HUD Element, so the Menu must be made visible by the HUD= property for an active layer to actually see it.
+Menus must be made visible by the ShowMenus= property an an actively added Controls Layer to actually see it.

 Menus are defined using the section name [Menu.MenuName].
-Each Menu Item is defined by a property name of just the Menu Item number (with some exceptions covered later).
+For most menu styles, each Menu Item is defined by a property name of just the Menu Item number starting with 1.
 The property value for each Menu Item contains a name/label to be displayed followed by colon : followed by a command to execute when that menu item is chosen.
 Here’s an example of a basic menu:

 [Menu.MainMenu]